Jānis Pujats

-Jānis Pujats (born 14 November 1930) is the archbishop emeritus of Riga, Latvia, and a cardinal.
+Jānis Pujats (born 14 November 1930) is a Latvian Catholic prelate who served as Archbishop of Riga from 1991 to 2010.
+He was secretly made a cardinal in 1998.

 Biography

 Pujats was born in Nautrēni parish in Latgale.
 He attended the Theological Seminary in Riga until it was closed by the Soviet Union in 1951.
 Two months later, he was ordained in a secret ceremony by Archbishop Antonijs Springovičs.
 During the pontificate of Pope Paul VI, he implemented the Pope's liturgical reform and published the first missal in Latvian.

 Pujats was made Archbishop of Riga in 1991.
 On 21 February 1998, he was made a cardinal in pectore by Pope John Paul II, a fact made public at the consistory of 21 February 2001.
 He was one of the cardinal electors who participated in the 2005 papal conclave that elected Pope Benedict XVI.

 He speaks Russian, Polish, Lithuanian, German and Latin, in addition to his native Latvian.
-He was the only member of the Synod of Bishops to address the assembly exclusively Latin at the 2001 and 2005 meetings.
+He was the only member of the Synod of Bishops to address the assembly exclusively in Latin at the 2001 and 2005 meetings.
 Pope Benedict accepted his resignation on 19 June 2010 and appointed Zbigņevs Stankevičs to succeed him in Riga.